The a.r.t. of Papermaking

 Construction paper

-tape or picture frames, embroidery hoops etc.
+picture frames, embroidery hoops etc.

 Stencils & more...get creative!